 1. Develop A Positive Habit

 One way that you can discourage your dog from chewing on your furniture is to nurture a positive habit in him/her.
 I would encourage you to nurture your dog to a positive habit from as early an age as possible.
 To help your dog to develop a positive habit, you will want to have chewy toys on hand for your dog.
-One of the best chewy toys for dogs is called a Kong.
+One of the best chewy toys for dogs is called a Kong which you can order here.

 Kongs are designed to be durable which means that they will take time for your dog to finish chewing off.
-Kongs are filled with food that your dog can eat once the chewing is finished.
-There are actually three Kongs that I would suggest, depending on your dog’s size and chewing strength.
-They are Kong Puppy, Kong Classic, and Kong Extreme.
-You can fill the Kongs with dog food such as dry kibble.
+Kongs are filled with treats that your dog can eat once the chewing is finished.
+The Kongs come in five different sizes – extra small, small, medium, large, and extra large.
+So, just pick the one that is best suited to your dog’s size.
+You can fill the Kongs with delicious treats like Canine Carry Outs Dog Treats.

 I would suggest that you freeze the Kongs in order to further enhance their longevity.
 Once you give your dog a Kong, stick with him/her as he/she chews it.
 Pet your dog every once in a little bit in order to encourage the positive chewing habit.
 In addition to encouraging your dog’s chewing of a Kong, you will want to provide him/her with something that he/she can play with.